OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Summary and Further Research

 \section{Summary and Further Research}

 This paper introduced OnCoCo 1.0, a bilingual, fine-grained dataset and category system for the automated analysis of psychosocial online counseling conversations.
-Integrating diverse counseling approaches, the system enables the detailed classification of counselor–client interactions and supports scalable, data-driven evaluation of counseling practices.
+Integrating diverse counseling approaches, the system enables the detailed classification of counselor-client interactions and supports scalable, data-driven evaluation of counseling practices.
 The created OnCoCo dataset, together with fine-tuned classification models, offers significant potential for improving the quality and efficiency of psychosocial support services.

 While the models already achieve satisfactory results for most categories, certain fine-grained types remain difficult to distinguish due to semantic overlap, subtle contextual cues, and limited data support.
 Future research should focus on enhancing the modeling of pragmatic and affective dimensions, for instance by integrating discourse-level features or multi-task learning objectives, to strengthen the classification of conceptually overlapping categories.
 Further improvements could also result from expanding the dataset with additional annotated examples for underrepresented categories or by leveraging large language models to generate high-quality synthetic samples.
-Another planned extension is the classification of emotional cues and empathy at a more detailed level.

-The results of our project lay the foundation for future research and applications that can have a lasting positive impact on the field of social work, improving the quality of counseling and its accessibility to diverse populations.
-Our models can help identify emerging trends, improve intervention strategies, and optimize resource allocation for social and medical counselors.
-Hence, this project is another small step towards better support for persons in challenging personal, social, or mental situations.